Laniakea-elixir-it/pyluks/docs/source/fastluks.rst

 .. warning::

-   Currently, pyluks supports CentOS and Ubuntu and has been tested on CentOS7, Ubuntu 18.04 and Ubuntu 20.04.
+   Currently, pyluks is supported on CentOS and Ubuntu and has been tested on CentOS7, Ubuntu 18.04 and Ubuntu 20.04.

 .. note::

-   For most operations related to device encryption, root privileges are required.
+   For most operations related to device encryption, superuser rights are required.
    Open the Python command prompt as root user:

    .. code-block:: console